GMPF privacy notice

 - We may share data with your employer to help them to carry out their LGPS pension responsibilities and may also provide your former employer with data if they need to pay extra costs linked to your pension.
 If your former employer is no longer responsible for these payments, then we may provide those details to the organisation that has taken over that responsibility.

-- We may share data with other public bodies to prevent fraud.
+- We may share data with other public bodies to prevent and detect fraud and error.

 - We use Target Professional Services Ltd to run a monthly check against the General Register Office's records to identify pensioners who have died.
 We also use them to help us to trace the addresses of members who have moved house and not told us their new address.